- Why important to manage your blood pressure?

 [Source: Public Health England, Jan.
 2017]

-If you have high BP, every 10 mm Hg reduction in blood pressure almost cuts in half your chances of getting heart diseases, and reduces strokes .
+If you have high BP, every 10 mm Hg reduction in systolic blood pressure (the higher figure) almost cuts in half your chances of getting heart diseases, and reduces strokes .

 - High blood pressure has been a reading of 140/90 mm Hg or higher.
 This means you must see your GP for treatment to bring it down, both lifestyle changes and medication [NICE CG 127].

 - So what do you do if all your readings are over 130/80, but under 140/90?
-The new Nov.
-2017 USA guideline from the American Heart Association and the American College of Cardiology answers this, based on 1000 recent studies, including SPRINT 2015 .
+The Nov.
+2017 USA guideline from the American Heart Association & American College of Cardiology answers this, based on 1000 recent studies, inc. SPRINT 2015 .
 It says, “this is Stage 1 hypertension” (Stage 1 high blood pressure), and it needs action .

 - If you think you are at risk, have a regular blood pressure test at your GP or pharmacy.
 Another good choice is to buy your own BP monitor and measure it at home.
 This can be more accurate, as it is easier to rest there for the 5 minutes needed before each measurement.
 Make sure you choose a monitor that is reliable, e.g. Which? best buys; and has a mobile app to store your readings and to present them in a useful way for you and your GP.